Shuaayeeb/Data_Analysis_Bootcamp/README.md

 4. Numbers of sales recorded
 5. Highest profit generated
 6. Create a column named "sales range" return "High sales" if the value is above average otherwise return "low sales".

+## SKILLS CONCEPT ADOPTED
+Answering the questions above  involves manupulating and combining multiple formulas and functions for instance in question 1
+ **Sum Function** was used on the sales column and Profit column for question 2
+ **Average Function** used after deriving in the total revenue in question 1. for Qestion 3